-Structure-performance relationships of the kind uncovered here can be used in conjunction with other such rules, like the Gibson-Ashby scaling laws for stiffness or thermal conductivity [5], to design multifunctional components which, for example, provide maximal stiffness and thermal transport within a given weight restriction.
 New lattice structures for efficient heat sinks can be identified, or even designed from first-principles, with greater understanding of their flow and heat transfer mechanisms.
+Multifunctional components can also be designed using the structure-performance relationships uncovered here alongside scaling laws from other fields.
 Such optimised surface-based heat sinks can only be manufactured via additive manufacturing and can therefore be embedded in components of arbitrary geometry without the need for subsequent joining or assembly processes.